ABOUT PUPPY MIND

 The next time we will try to do “Focus Time” just a bit longer to train our puppy minds.
 You were so good at it and you will only get better with time.
 Practice makes progress.

-Note: For more guided focusing techniques go back to the Mindful Minute page.
+Note: For more guided focusing techniques go back to the Mindful Arts in the Classroom page.

 This is how you play: